microsoft/hands-on-lab-serverless/docs/workshop.md

 ### 🚀 Trigger the Logic app

-Next step is to actually trigger the Logic App based on the event raised by Event Grid when a file is uploaded to the audios' container.
+Next step is to actually trigger the Logic App you just created (`logic-<environment>-<region>-<application-name>-<owner>-<instance>`) based on the event raised by your Event Grid System Topic when a file is uploaded to the audios' container.

-Logic Apps offers different components which can be used to define the `steps` of a flow as a chain of `actions` and `controls`.
+Azure Logic Apps offers different components which can be used to define the `steps` of a flow as a chain of `actions` and `controls`.
 Here are the main ones :

 - Operations : `Triggers` and `Actions` are the main building blocks of a Logic App.
 A `trigger` is the event that starts the workflow and an `action` is a step in this workflow.
 - Controls : Switch, Loop, Condition, Scope are used to control the flow of the steps composing the actual logic of the workflow.
 - Connectors : Standard and Enterprise connectors are used to connect to different first of third party services and applications.
 These connectors abstract the complexities of interacting with these services by defining their required and optional inputs as well as deserializing their outputs to `dynamic objects` usable in the rest of the flow steps.

-Here's an example of a basic usecase:
+Here's an example of a basic use case:
 ![logic-apps-twitter-example](assets/logic-app-twitter-example.png)

-And this how this flow might look like in Logic Apps :
+And this how this flow would look like in Logic Apps :
 ![logic-apps-twitter-implementation-example](assets/logic-app-twitter-implementation-example.png)

 Back to our Logic App, let's start with our first step :